mnbroatch/yarn-bound/README.md

   - Option to run a custom command handler function instead of returning a CommandResult
   - include an `isDialogueEnd` property with the last Result in a dialogue

-A live demo is under development.
+A live demo is [on the author's web site](https://matthewbroatch.com/)

 Bondage.js also does not support
   - `Character: some text` annotation